StefanoAllesina/Fundamentals_Bio_Data_Analysis/docs/lectures/probability_review.md

 The measurement of interest from a random experiment is called a *random variable*.
 Sometimes the measurement is simply the outcome, but usually it reports some aspect of the outcome and so several outcomes can have the same value of the random variable.
 The random variable can then be seen as condensing the sample space into a smaller range of values.
 Random variables can be *numeric* or *categorical*, with the difference that categorical variables cannot be assigned meaningful numbers.
 For instance, one may report an individual by phenotype (e.g., white or purple flowers), or having a nucleotide A, T, G, C in a particular position, and although one could assign numbers to these categories (e.g., 1, 2, 3, 4) they could not be used in sensical way---one can compare and do arithmetic with numbers, but A is not less than T and A + T does not equal G. Thus there are different tools for describing and working with numeric and categorical random variables.

 **Example:** In a DNA sequence a codon triplet represents a specific amino acid, but there is redundancy (several triplets may code for the same amino acid).
 One may think of a coding DNA sequence as an outcome, but the amino acid (sequence or single one) as a random variable.
-Extending this framework, one may think of genotype as an outcome, but a phenotype (e.g., eye color) as a random variable---although this is not correct for any phenotype that is not strictly determined by the genotype, because then there are other factors (e.g., environmental or epigenetic) that influence the value of the random variable besides the outcome (genotype.)
+Extending this framework, one may think of genotype as an outcome, but a phenotype (e.g., eye color) as a random variable---although this is not correct for any phenotype that is not strictly determined by the genotype, because then there are other factors (e.g., environmental or epigenetic) that influence the value of the random variable besides the outcome (genotype).

 **Exercise:** In the diamonds dataset in `dplyr`, identify numeric and categorical variables, and specify whether numeric variables are discrete and continuous.